Markets reward China's reform ambition, await follow-up

 Beijing got a taste of that in June, when a money market squeeze engineered by the central bank to rein in overly risky lending practices, sparked a brief spell of panic and a financial market rout that spread well beyond China's borders.

-Economists also point out that many reforms will take years to implement because of their sheer complexity and the need to balance the sweeping changes with the need for stability, which remains the watchword for all Beijing administrations.
+Economists also point out that while some reforms can take shape within weeks or months, others will take years because of their sheer complexity, the number of interest groups affected and the need to balance the sweeping changes with the desire to ensure stability, which remains the watchword for successive Beijing administrations.

-JPMorgan China strategists, less optimistic than some of their peers, even said they saw no major change in policies or how markets would view Chinese shares next year.

-"Our base case for 2014 is no major breakthroughs in structural reforms and thus no market re-rating."
+"The pre-condition for reforms is that economic growth will be steady and social stability will be maintained," said Xu Gao, chief economist at Everbright Securities in Beijing.

 Xi and his team gave themselves until 2020 to achieve "decisive" results - a tacit acknowledgement of the risks involved in Beijing's balancing act between letting market forces eventually take over and preserving financial and social stability and the Communist Party's political monopoly.

-The experience of the past decade is also a reason why optimism about Beijing's bold reform plans is guarded.
+The experience of the past decade is also a reason why many economists and international observers view Beijing's bold reform plans with guarded optimism.

 Just like Xi and Li, the previous leadership promised to overhaul China's economy and kick its addiction to rapid, investment and credit-fuelled growth, but left it saddled with more debt, industrial overcapacity, pollution and financial strains.